-During this module you will learn about the principles of modelling and analysing dynamic systems.
-Using basic principles, such as conservation laws and continuity relations, you will learn how to make a fairly realistic description of a system, or part of a system, by using a mathematical model.
-First you will get familiar with these principles through various examples taken from mathematics and physics.
-Then, using advanced mathematics and simulation techniques, you will study how to predict these systems' behaviour.
-You will also learn how to analyse signals and models in the field of frequency, as systems can react very differently at different frequencies.
-You will discover how signal response is used to research system dynamics, how to solve linear differential equations using the description of signals in time and frequency, and how to describe and analyse stochastic signals.
+In this module you will learn more about the principles of modelling and analysing dynamic systems.
+Using basic principles, such as conservation laws and continuity relations, you will learn how to make a fairly realistic description of a system, or part of a system, in a mathematical model.
+You will learn to predict the behaviour of these systems using advanced mathematics and simulation techniques.

-Complex engineering problems – like describing a wing's airflow profile, or an electrical spool's magnetic field – require a mathematical description.
-This can be quite a challenge.
-During this module you will use vector calculus formulations in the field of electromagnetism.
-You will learn more about fields (for example, vector and scalar fields), waves, electrostatics, magnetostatics and electrodynamics.
-The team project will be the final test of your knowledge and skills, as you design and produce an antenna that works as well as possible within the 100 MHz range.
+Complex engineering problems – like describing the airflow profile of an airplane wing, or the magnetic field of an electrical spool – require a mathematical description.
+During this module you will work with vectors in the field of electromagnetics.
+You will learn more about fields (for example, vector and scalar fields), waves, electrostatics, magneto statics and electrodynamics.
+The project will challenge your knowledge and skills, as you set about designing and producing an antenna that works as well as possible in the 100 MHz range.

-This module centres on the development and commercialization of a complex technological system.
+The eighth module centres on the development and commercialization of a complex technological system.
 You will obtain hands-on project experience of the entire innovation process, from working on an initial technological idea to delivering a commercially viable product and/or service.
-You will learn key theories, tools and methods from systems engineering, entrepreneurship, innovation management, knowledge production and science and technology.
-Not only will you be able to understand complex system design, but also the commercial, organizational and societal factors that are at least as important for success as the technology itself.
-Group work is a key element of the module, providing a substantial test of your capacity for effective collaboration, reflection and presentation skills.
+You will get familiar with key theories, tools and methods in systems engineering, entrepreneurship, innovation management, knowledge production and science and technology.
+You will be able to understand complex system design as well as the commercial, organizational and societal factors that are as vital to success as the technology itself.
+Group work is a key element in this module, as you stretch your capacities for effective collaboration, reflection and presentation.